Core Training (Psychiatry) Introductory CBT Course

 The training programme will be theory-based learning using a range of methods including workshops, directed study, experiential exercises and role-plays, alongside a clinical case from primary care and weekly close supervision (video) in groups of 2/3.

-There will be a total of 12 students.
+There will be a total of 12 trainees.
 There will be one primary tutor, with the occasional input from other trainers from within the GMMH Psychological Therapies Training Centre (PTTC).

 The programme will commence with an initial welcome session, which will take place on a Friday morning.
 After the welcome session you will be invited to participate in a series of workshops, directed study, and clinical supervision until your short case is complete (12-16 sessions).